AYSRH ToolkitDelivering Services for Youth

 Develop partnerships with youth-led organizations that can help monitor youth-friendliness of services (both of the provider and facility) using mystery client, focus group, or other data collection methodologies.
 This data should be discussed regularly with health providers to ensure quality improvement.

-Additionally, program implementers should develop systems to address situations where a health provider violates a young client’s sexual and reproductive rights (SRR).
-The program must hold providers accountable for the delivery of rights-based SRH services.
+Additionally, program implementers should develop systems to address situations where a health provider violates a young client’s sexual and reproductive rights.

 What Is the Evidence?